Carrie Underwood Reveals Just How Much Her 4-Year-Old Son Isaiah Has Grown

 The athlete, who was born in Ontario, Canada, confirmed via social media that he’s now officially an American as he posted a snap of himself in the courtroom waving a mini U.S. flag.

-Earlier this year, Mike opened up about his new life as a father of two and also revealed how Isaiah has been showing off his personality more and more lately.
+Earlier this year, Mike opened up about his new life as a father-of-two and also revealed how Isaiah has been showing off his personality more and more lately.

 “I’m hoping he’s going to be a hunter.
 [Carrie] is definitely hoping he’s not going to be a hunter, so we’ll see.
 I’ve taken him skating a little bit.
 He seems to enjoy it,” the retired hockey player said of his son during an appearance on the Nashville Predators Official Podcast in February, adding that he’s not quite able to skate on his own yet but is learning the skills to be just like his dad.

 “He never slows down for anything,” Mike then continued, just weeks after he and Carrie welcomed their second child into the world.
 “And he talks more than his mom and dad put together.
-He keeps us young for sure,” he added.
+He keeps us young for sure.”